jtmaurer/DatabaseManagementProjects/README.md

 # DatabaseManagementProjects
-This is the repository holding all Database Management Project directories.
+This is the parent repository holding all Database Management Project directories.